Royalcurryclub/royalccc/index.md

 <p class="landing-emphasis">Malicious software.</p>

 <p>The Royal Curry Club does not publish an app.
 The Maharaja does not solicit cryptocurrency.
-The Curry-of-the-Month committee will not email you to verify your credentials.
+The C***-of-the-Month committee will not email you to verify your credentials.
 There is no premium tier.</p>

 <p>Verification of the burgundy crest above is the sole means of establishing authenticity.
 Accept no substitutes.</p>